 Employee written warning templates

-Typically, HR professionals will give one verbal and two written warnings before a dismissal.
+HR professionals typically give one verbal and two written warnings before a dismissal.
+Make the first written warning specific and detailed.

 Template #1: First written warning